SERG-Delft/REMLA/rubrics.md

 : Pipeline extension can be migrated to another project, the process is clearly documented.

 Excellent
-: The pipeline extension is easy to configure and reusing/integrating it in other projects is made easy (e.g., by providing reusable/configurable containers or Maven goals)
+: The pipeline extension is easy to configure and reusing/integrating it in other projects is made easy (e.g., by providing reusable/configurable containers or Maven goals).

 #### The pipeline extension is automated and supports the release decision.